I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

-Led by the lion-maned, leather-lunged Dee Snider, Twisted Sister earned their stripes the hard way - by clawing their way to the top of the cut-throat late '70s New York City club circuit thanks to their outrageous image, their never-say die attitude, and their sheer volume.
-Ignored by record company scouts for years, they signed a major-label deal just in time to reap the rewards of the early '80s Hair Metal boom with the now-classic anthems "We're Not Gonna Take It" and "I Wanna Rock."
+Led by the lion-maned, leather-lunged Dee Snider, Twisted Sister earned their stripes the hard way—by clawing their way to the top of the cut-throat '70s New York club scene thanks to their outrageous image, their never-say die attitude, and their sheer volume.
+Ignored by record company scouts for years, TS signed a major-label deal just in time to reap the rewards of the early '80s Hair Metal boom with the now-classic anthems "We're Not Gonna Take It" and "I Wanna Rock."

-After a brief spin atop the MTV hit parade, they split up in the late Eighties, but reunited in 2001 and have been a regular fixture on the retro-metal tour circuit ever since.
+After a brief spin atop the MTV hit parade, they split up in the late Eighties, but reunited in 2001 and became a regular fixture on the retro-metal tour circuit.

 The retirement announcement was not unexpected in the wake of Pero's sudden passing, but it was still sad news for the band's worldwide legion of fans, who are affectionately referred to as "SMF's" (shorthand for "Sick Mother F***'n Friends of Twisted Sister").